keptn/tutorials/site/tutorials/keptn-install-gke_gen.md

 Duration: 10:00

 We are going to setup a Kubernetes cluster in the Google Cloud Platform.

-Positive
-: Run your Keptn installation for free on GKE!
-If you [sign up for a Google Cloud account](https://console.cloud.google.com/getting-started), Google gives you an initial $300 credit.
-For deploying Keptn you can apply for an additional $200 credit which you can use towards that GKE cluster needed to run Keptn.
-[Apply for your credit here](http://bit.ly/keptnongke)

 1. Install local tools
   - [gcloud](https://cloud.google.com/sdk/gcloud/)